GoogleCloudPlatform/gke-monitoring-tutorial/README.md

 For simplicity, these parameters should be specified in a file named terraform.tfvars, in the terraform directory.
 To generate this file based on your glcoud defaults, run:

 ./generate-tfvars.sh
 This will generate a terraform/terraform.tfvars file with the following keys.
-The values themselves will match the output of gcloud config list:
+The values themselves will match the output of `gcloud config list`:
 ```
 # Contents of terraform.tfvars
 project="YOUR_PROJECT"